 The Acoustic Singer Pro has the potential to replace a lot of gear and simplify the setup for many performers.
 A solo singer/songwriter act or a small duo can easily create a wall of sound between the effects, harmonizer, and looper controls, all from a small amp that can be carried into a gig with one hand.
 The amp has more than enough clear, clean volume to fill most venues, and its flexible outputs make it easy to interface with a PA system when more volume is needed.
 Although the amp is clearly aimed for vocalists, the excellent sound quality makes the Acoustic Singer Pro attractive even for strict instrumentalists.

-POWER 120-watt amplifier, with 1-inch tweeter and 8-inch woofer.
-Guitar channel with 5M ohm input impedance, mic input channel with combo XLR, ¼-inch inputs, 48-volt phantom power, 2.5K ohm input impedance
+CONNECTIONS: Guitar channel with 5M ohm input impedance; mic input channel with combo XLR, ¼-inch inputs, 48-volt phantom power, 2.5K ohm input impedance; aux input; headphone out; dual-DI outputs (switchable between mix and individual channels); USB recording output.

 This article originally appeared in the July 2017 issue of Acoustic Guitar magazine.